bentlema/puppet-tutorial-pe/tutorial/vbox/10-Move-Puppet-Code-to-GitLab.md

    f193b1d..625fe7e  production -> production
 ```

-Those lines beginning with **remote:** are the actual output from your post-receive hook.
+Those lines beginning with **"remote:"** are the actual output from your post-receive hook.

 There are several [other Git hooks](https://docs.gitlab.com/ce/administration/custom_hooks.html) you could configure as well, including pre-commit, post-commit, update, etc.